EternoSeeker/Slot-Machine/CONTRIBUTING.md

 ## Contributing
 ### Steps to contribute:
+#### Issues

+- Raise an issue in Issues section if you want to make any enhancement, or found a bug, or wish to add a feature
+- Check if anyone else is working on same issue, if not you may submit a Pull Request for the same

+#### Pull Request

 - Fork the repository by clicking the "Fork" button in the upper right corner of this page.
 - Clone repository to your local machine: